Jamilu Collins

-Jamilu Collins (born 5 August 1994) is a Nigerian professional footballer who plays as a left-back for Welsh club Cardiff City and the Nigeria national team.
+Jamilu Collins (born 5 August 1994) is a Nigerian professional footballer who plays as a left-back for 3.
+Liga club Erzgebirge Aue and the Nigeria national team.

 Club career

 Rijeka and loans

 Born in Kaduna, Collins spent his youth years with Abuja Football College Academy.
 He was one of several players who moved from Abuja to the HNK Rijeka youth team in mid-2012.
 In October 2012, Collins signed his first professional contract with HNK Rijeka.

 In August 2013, he was loaned to NK Pomorac in Druga HNL, where he collected 29 caps.
 In the following season, he played for HNK Rijeka's reserve side in Croatia's Treća HNL, where he was capped on 24 occasions.
 In May 2015, he signed a new one-year contract with the club, with an option to extend it for an additional year.

 In June 2015, Rijeka sent Collins on loan to NK Krka in the Slovenian PrvaLiga, where he made 13 appearances before returning to Rijeka in January 2016.
 The following month, Collins was loaned to HNK Šibenik in Druga HNL, where he was a regular starter.
 Following return from the loan, Rijeka extended Collins' contract until June 2017.
 He was immediately loaned to fellow Prva HNL club NK Istra 1961.